Infections are among the most common, potentially serious complications of cancer and its treatment.

 Invasive aspergillosis most commonly involves the lungs and sinuses.
 However, it can also disseminate to the brain (and may be the most common cause of brain abscesses in HCT patients).
-Less commonly, aspergillosis can disseminate to other organs, including the skin.
+Less commonly, Aspergillus can disseminate to other organs, including the skin.

-Pulmonary aspergillosis Signs and symptoms of invasive pulmonary aspergillosis include pleuritic pain, pulmonary hemorrhage, hemoptysis, and cavitation.
+Signs and symptoms of invasive pulmonary aspergillosis include pleuritic pain, pulmonary hemorrhage, hemoptysis, and cavitation.
 The chest radiograph or CT scan may demonstrate pulmonary nodular infiltration and/or cavitary lesions.

-Sinusitis Patients with sinusitis may have few signs (swelling) or symptoms (pain), especially if they are neutropenic.
+Patients with sinusitis may have few signs (swelling) or symptoms (pain), especially if they are neutropenic.

-Brain abscess Patients with brain abscesses may have headaches and neurologic signs consistent with the specific site of the lesion.
+Patients with brain abscesses may have headaches and neurologic signs consistent with the specific site of the lesion.

 Skin involvement may present as necrotizing skin nodules or ulcers.

 Mucorales (Zygomycetes) infections cause sinopulmonary disease, similar to aspergillosis, and have recently been rising in incidence.

 Scedosporium and Fusarium infections are also similar to those of aspergillosis; pulmonary infiltrates and sinusitis are prominent manifestations.
 They can be found in the bloodstream; additionally, cutaneous lesions can be seen with Fusarium.

 C immitis and H capsulatum also target the lungs but can disseminate to other organs.